jewelthomaswilliams1/Elk_Stack/README.md

 Machines within the network can only be accessed by ssh through ansible using TCP port 5601.

 		- My local working machine  was able to access my ELK VM via my Jumpbox's Ansible docker container using TCP port 5601.
-This was as follows:

 			 Jump Box | Gateway   | 10.0.0.4 / 20.92.105.11 | Linux